-- Participation I expect each student to attend all classes, to do the assigned readings and problems, to bring questions and comments to class, and to participate in class discussions.
+- Participation I expect each student to do the assigned readings and problems and to bring questions and comments to class and to participate in class discussions.
+Implicit in this is the expectation that all students will attend all classes.
 Some of the lecture material will not be in the text, so it is important that students attend lecture.
-The grade for participation will be assigned at my discretion at the end of the semester. - Homework Homework will be assigned on a regular basis and collected, roughly one assignment per week.
+The grade for participation will be assigned at my discretion at the end of the semester. - Homework Homework will be assigned on a regular basis and collected.
 I reserve the right not to give credit for late homework assignments, based on the belief that keeping up is an essential ingredient for success in the course.
 You may work together on the homework.
 Indeed, I encourage you to work together to understand the problems.
 However, you must each separately write up solutions in your own words (and equations) and may not turn in something that you do not understand.
 (That is, you may not simply paraphrase someone else's solution as your own.)
 Paraphrasing without understanding, or outright copying, will be considered plagiarism. - Exams There will be two mid-term exams and a final exam.
 The final will be comprehensive.
-The period for the final exam as set by the Registrar is Sunday May 12 at 1:30 pm.
 In the past I have given take-home exams exclusively, and I anticipate continuing this policy. - Quizzes There may be quizzes in class, mostly for your own diagnostic use.
 Any quizzes will be announced in advance and will count towards your participation grade.